taldata/izun/ERD.md

    - Each route can participate in multiple events
    - Each event involves exactly one route

-5. **EXCEPTION_DATES** (Independent)
+5. **VAADOT → EXCEPTION_DATES** (Many-to-One, Optional)
+   - Committees can be linked to exception dates when affected
+   - Exception dates can affect multiple committees

+6. **EXCEPTION_DATES** (Referenced by VAADOT)
-   - Standalone table for managing non-working dates
+   - Table for managing non-working dates
-   - Used for scheduling logic but no direct foreign key relationships
+   - Can be referenced by committees when meetings are affected by exceptions

 ## Default Data